 FTMS Short Volume

-Franklin Short-Term Municipal Income ETF (FTMS) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $183.0M, listed on AMEX, carrying a beta of 0.07 to the broader market.
-The fund seeks as high a level of current income exempt from federal income tax as is consistent with preservation of capital. public since 2025-10-24.
+Franklin Short-Term Municipal Income ETF (FTMS) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $190.0M, listed on AMEX, carrying a beta of 0.07 to the broader market.
+The fund's core objective is to generate a substantial stream of income, which is exempt from federal taxation. public since 2025-10-24.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.